 The lush green hills behind Katelios’s beaches provide a beautiful backdrop and many interesting paths for walkers.
-If you stroll along the river, shaded by plane trees, you’ll see wild flowers and have an good chance of spotting some rare birds.
-There’s no shortage of walking trails in the rolling hills which will take you through lemon and olive groves past old watermills, and 12th century churches, often just ruins.
+If you stroll along the river, shaded by plane trees, you’ll see wildflowers and have and good chance of spotting some rare birds.
+There’s plenty of walking trails in the rolling hills which will take you through lemon and olive groves, past old watermills, and 12th century churches, often just ruins.
 The picturesque coastal paths are great for long walks interspersed with swimming, sunbathing and picnics.
 Hiring a boat and exploring the coastline is another wonderful way to see more of Kefalonia and you can arrange this at the harbour in Katelios.